-I was horrified.
-How would I ever unlearn this 21-year-old habit?
+When I first learned that I could no longer insert two spaces after a period, I was horrified.
+How would I ever unlearn this 20-year-old habit?
 As it turns out, I should have given myself more credit.
-It must have only taken a couple days.
+It must have only taken a couple of days.
 And on top of it all, I don’t even miss that beloved extra space.
-In fact, I find myself resentful that I wasted so many of those extra spaces over the course of the last 21 years.
-Surely typing all those spaces adds up to at least 10 minutes of my life that I wasted.
+In fact, I find myself resentful that I wasted so many of those extra spaces over the course of those 20 years.
+Surely typing all those spaces added up to at least 10 minutes of my life that I wasted.
 Ten minutes!
-Think of all the things I might have missed out on!
+Think of all the things I could have accomplished!